sio/hods/README.md

 To make the idea of Human Oriented Data Storage time proof and extremely portable we intend to impose as little restrictions as possible.
-In fact, the whole specification boils down to less than a dozen data points.
+In fact, the whole [specification][spec] boils down to less than a dozen data points.
 Everything else is up to the implementation and can be replaced at any moment.

 The main ideas are: